August 5, 2016

 farmdoc daily (6):148

-Recommended citation format: Langemeier, M. "Farm Growth: Challenges and Opportunities." farmdoc daily (6):148, Department of Agricultural and Consumer Economics, University of Illinois at Urbana-Champaign, August 5, 2016.
+Recommended citation format: Boehlje, M., and M. Langemeier.
+"Farm Growth: Challenges and Opportunities." farmdoc daily (6):148, Department of Agricultural and Consumer Economics, University of Illinois at Urbana-Champaign, August 5, 2016.

 Farm size and growth are often discussed in the context of economies of size.
 Previous research suggests that the average cost curve in production agriculture is downward sloping or at a minimum L-shaped (Langemeier, 2013).
 Thus, in general, larger businesses have lower costs of production.
 Other motivations for farm growth include to provide opportunities to more fully employ the skill sets of managers, to add family members to the operation, and to receive better prices on inputs and products sold.
 In fact, farm growth is a "natural phenomena", in part because successful farm businesses have earnings that they must deploy, and using these earnings to expand the farm business is a logical choice.